You are located in service: RWTH-E-Mail

 Signature icon

-A "trusted" signature means that the public RSA key of the sender was included in a user certificate issued by a certificate authority whose certificate chain is anchored in a root certificate included in Outlook's certificate store.
-It does not necessarily prove the identity of the sender!
+• Trusted means that the sender's corresponding public RSA key would be included in a user certificate issued by a PKI whose certificate chain is anchored in Outlook's Trust Center.

 A valid signature